Dockworkers' union suspends strike until Jan. 15 to allow time to negotiate new contract

 “I’m sure that if they weren’t going anywhere they wouldn’t have suspended (the strike),” he said.
 “They’ve got wages.
 They’ll work out the language on automation, and I’m sure that what this really means is it gives the parties time to sit down and get exactly the language they can both live with.”

-Kohler said the surprise end to the strike may catch railroads with cars, engines and crews out of position.
-But railroads are likely to work quickly to fix that.
+Although automation does indeed eliminate some jobs, as workers legitimately fear, it also tends to create new ones, in part because equipment must be maintained and set up for different tasks, Kochan said.
+The companies could agree to include such jobs in the union membership.

+“There are ways to address those fears both by providing job security for those people who are displaced and also the ability then to take on the new jobs that are created,” he said.
+“That’s the sweet spot that I suspect they are trying to find in these final negotiations over automation.”

-Just before the strike had begun, the Maritime Alliance said both sides had moved off their original wage offers, a tentative sign of progress.
+Just before the strike had begun, the Maritime Alliance, which represents ports and shippers, said both sides had moved off their original wage offers, a tentative sign of progress.

 Thursday’s deal came after Biden administration officials met with foreign-owned shipping companies before dawn on Zoom, according to a person briefed on the day’s events who asked not to be identified because the talks were private.
 The White House wanted to increase pressure to settle, emphasizing the responsibility to reopen the ports to help with recovery from Hurricane Helene, the person said.